 • Risk analysis and risk management program

-• Business associate agreements with all sub-processors
+• Business associate agreements required with sub-processors before they process PHI

 • Incident response and breach notification procedures